 This course will address the basic principles of epigenetics, the role of epigenetic mechanisms in normal development and human disease, and the development of epigenetically-effective drugs.
 The objective of the program is to provide a solid foundation of information enabling participants to design experiments when returning to their own research lab.
 Furthermore, to provide a solid background in order to understand the literature in this rapidly growing field.

-Lectures cover basic mechanisms underlying DNA methylation, histone modification, chromatin organization, noncoding RNA, and gene repression.
+Lectures cover basic mechanism underlying DNA methylation, histone modification, chromatin organization, noncoding RNA, and gene repression.
 Moreover, a broad range of topics will be covered in epigenetic research including cancer, development, environmental health, and immunology.
 The lectures also provide the participant with practical information concerning current techniques in epigenetic research.
 For example, the application of ChIP-Seq, ATAC-Seq, CHARM, Illumina bead arrays, restriction enzyme analysis, bisulfite sequencing, and RNA interference are discussed, and context is provided via descriptions of experimental design, data analysis, and interpretation and validation of results.

 Lecture and Laboratory Topics

 • Gene Expression and Non-coding RNAs, including circular RNA